Untwisted Gromov-Witten invariants of Riemann-Finsler manifolds: Proof of Theorem and its corollaries

-so that $X$ cannot admit a complete metric with a unique and non-degenerate class $\alpha$-geodesic string as otherwise $\chi ^{S ^{1}}(L _{\alpha}X) = 1$ (see Proof of Theorem \ref{theorem_Eulercharacteristic}).
-This also readily implies that $X$ does not admit a metric with a unique and non-degenerate class $\beta $-geodesic string.
-So that the first conclusion follows.
+So if $X$ admits a complete metric with a unique and non-degenerate class $\alpha$ $g$-geodesic string then we have: (see Proof of Theorem \ref{theorem_Eulercharacteristic}), which is impossible.
+It follows that $X$ does not admit a metric with a unique and non-degenerate class $\beta $ $g$-geodesic string.
+For if $o,o'$ are distinct, non-degenerate, class $\alpha $ $g$-geodesics strings, then the $n$-fold covers $o ^{n}, (o') ^{n}$ are class $\beta $, distinct non-degenerate $g$-geodesic strings.

-To prove the second conclusion, it is enough to show that if $X$ admits a complete metric $g'$ of negative curvature then a class $\beta \in \pi ^{inc} _{1} (X) $ must be at most a $k$-power for some $k$.
-As then the needed result follows by the first conclusion.
+We now prove the general case.
+Suppose by contradiction that $X$ admits a metric with a unique and non-degenerate class $\beta $ $g$-geodesic string $o$.
+By the above, $\beta$ is not atomic.
+Now $o$ covers a multiplicity one geodesic string $\widetilde{o} $ in some class $\widetilde{\beta} \in \pi _{1} ^{inc} (X)$.
+Moreover, $\widetilde{o}$ is the unique geodesic string in its class, otherwise $o$ would not be unique in its class.
+We prove that $\widetilde{\beta} $ is not a power, which will be a contradiction to $\beta $ not being atomic and will complete the proof.